kimckenna/localbeans/README.md

 ```
 ## R18 Database Relations

+A relational database creates relations through a foreign key pointing to a primary key as a reference; as such the model holding the foreign key belongs to the model holding the primary key.

 <p float="left" align="center">
   <img src="./docs/stockists_users.png" alt="index page desktop" />
 </p>

 **User Stockist Relationship**
+- A user can have one or zero stockists.
+- As a user creates a stockist account, so the stockist belongs to one and only one user.

 <p float="left" align="center">
   <img src="./docs/addresses_stockists.png" alt="index page desktop" />
 </p>

 **Stockist Addresses Relationship**
+- A stockist can have one or many addresses but must have at least one.
+- An address belongs to one and only one stockist.
+- As this database is being implemented for Australia and a small project the address model has been intentionally normalised to this degree only.

 <p float="left" align="center">
   <img src="./docs/stockists_brands.png" alt="index page desktop"/>
 </p>

 **Stockist Brands Relationship**
+- To normalise the relationship between stockist and brands, a stockist can have no, one or many brands and a brand can have no, one or many stockists.
+- However as a listing must have a brand, a stockist can't have a listing without have a brand.
+- At the moment a brand will always have at least one stockist as I haven't implemented the ability to remove a brand from the stockist brands but in the furture a brand would have the ability to have no stockists and still exist.
+- As this is a many to many relationship a join table stockist_brands was implemented where a brand or stockist can have many stockist_brands but a stockist_brands can only belong to one stockist and one brand.

 <p float="left" align="center">
   <img src="./docs/stockists_listings.png" alt="index page desktop" />
 </p>

 **Stockist Listings Relationship**
+- A stockist can have no, one or many listings.
+- A listing can have and only have one stockist.

 <p float="left" align="center">
   <img src="./docs/brands_listings.png" alt="index page desktop" />
 </p>

 **Listing Brands Relationship**
+- A brand can have many no, one or many listings.
+- A listing must have one and only one brand.

 <p float="left" align="center">
   <img src="./docs/listings_sizes.png" alt="index page desktop"/>
 </p>

 **Listing Sizes Relationship**
+- A listing can have many sizes whereas a size can belong to one and only one listing.
+- This table could have potentially been further normalised, but I have left it to this point as the sizes model is also responsible for the price of a size and whether a size is active which determines whether a listing is active or not and with the expected size of the user database further noramlising this data would have likely made the relationship unnecessarily complicated.

 <p float="left" align="center">
   <img src="./docs/listings_grinds.png" alt="index page desktop"/>
 </p>

 **Listing Grinds Relationship**
+- A listing can have one or many grinds and a grind can belong to no, one or many listings.
+- In order to keep the data normalised with a many to many relationship I have a listing_grinds table where a listing or grind can have many listing_grinds but a listing_grinds can only belong to one stockist and one brand.

 <p float="left" align="center">
   <img src="./docs/reservations_grinds.png" alt="index page desktop" />
 </p>

 **Grinds Reservations Relationship**
+- A grind can have no, one or many reservations.
+- A reservation can have one and only one grind.

 <p float="left" align="center">
   <img src="./docs/sizes_reservations.png" alt="index page desktop"/>
 </p>

 **Size Reservations Relationship**
+- A size can have no, one or many reservations.
+- A reservation must have one and only one size.
+- A reservation uses the size to model to determine the price at reservation.

 <p float="left" align="center">
   <img src="./docs/users_reservations.png" alt="index page desktop" />
 </p>

 **User Reservations Relationship**
+- A user can have no, one or many reservations.
+- A reservation can have and only have one user.

 ## R19 Database Schema Design